jstaursky/weyland-yutani-theme/README.md

 # weyland-yutani-theme
-An emacs theme based on the Alien movie franchise Essentially the lovechild of spacemacs + doom-one themes.
+An emacs theme based on the Alien movie franchise.
+Essentially the lovechild of spacemacs + doom-one themes.

 ![Image of theme](screenshot.png)